Sharon Diane Yates Gladstone

 Your current subscription does not provide access to this content.

-Scattered thunderstorms early, then partly cloudy after midnight.
-Low near 65F.
+Scattered thunderstorms early, then cloudy skies after midnight.
+Storms may contain strong gusty winds.
+Low 63F.
 Winds light and variable.
 Chance of rain 60%..

-Scattered thunderstorms early, then partly cloudy after midnight.
-Low near 65F.
+Scattered thunderstorms early, then cloudy skies after midnight.
+Storms may contain strong gusty winds.
+Low 63F.
 Winds light and variable.
 Chance of rain 60%.

 Mrs. Sharon Diane Yates Gladstone, age 78, of Carrollton, Ga, passed away on Sunday, May 14, 2023.

+Mrs. Gladstone obtained a BA degree in Education from Asbury University and was a retired educator/teacher.
+She was a member of Old Camp United Methodist Church, where she taught bible studies for many years and the Walk to Emmaus.
+She was a spiritual mother to many and also loved scrapbooking.

+She is survived by her husband of 51 years, W.C.
+“Guppy” Gladstone; son and daughter-in-law, Garrett and Caroline Gladstone of Thomasville; daughter and son-in-law, Rebecca and Michael Mowen of Canton; grandsons, Tatum Mowen, Mason Mowen; granddaughter, Ava Gladstone; brother, Dr. Philip and Jeri Yates of Jacksonville, Florida; cousin, Beverly Yates Steed; numbers other cousins, nieces and nephews.
+She was preceded in death by her parents.

-The family will receive friends on Thursday, May 18, 2023 from 5 p.m. to 7 p.m. at Almon Funeral Home.
+The family will receive friends at Almon Funeral Home on Thursday, May 18, 2023, from 5 p.m. to 7 p.m.

-Funeral service will be on Friday, May 19, 2023 at 2 p.m. at Old Camp United Methodist Church with Rev. Tom Compton officiating.
+Funeral Service will be Friday, May 19, 2023 at 2 p.m. at Old Camp United Methodist Church with Rev. Tom Compton officiating.

 In lieu of flowers, memorial donations may be made to Old Camp United Methodist Church, 77 Old Camp Church Road, Carrollton, Ga 30117.